polkadot-js/polkadot-js.github.io/index.md

 While there is a slant towards developer tools, providing libraries to allow others to build tools on top of, a collection of applications are made available that allows for interaction with the network from a pure user perspective.

-This is not an official sponsored project, rather it is a community effort to trial tooling while the network is being developed.

 ## {.tools}

 If you are a end-user looking to interact with the network, you can interact with [Polkadot (self-hosted node)](https://polkadot.js.org/apps/), [Polkadot (Parity-hosted node)](https://poc-2.polkadot.io/) and [Substrate (self-hosted or BBQ)](https://polkadot.js.org/apps/next/).